-Anthony L. D’Ambrosio, M.D., F.A.C.S.Assistant Professor of Clinical Neurosurgery,
+Anthony L. D’Ambrosio, M.D., F.A.A.N.S.Assistant Professor of Clinical Neurosurgery,

 Gamma Knife Specialist

 Dr. D’Ambrosio earned his medical doctorate from the Vanderbilt University School of Medicine where he graduated Alpha Omega Alpha.
 He completed his Neurological Surgery Internship, Residency and Chief Residency at the Neurological Institute of New York, Columbia University.
 In addition, he completed a Skull Base and Cerebrovascular Surgery Fellowship in the Department of Neurological Surgery at the University of South Florida in Tampa.